Skip to content

 You can book your train tickets here >>>

 Although it’s just over two hours by train, another beautiful seaside town is La Rochelle.
-Its prime position on the Atlantic coast with its historic harbour, cobbled streets and beautiful beaches make it worth a day trip.
+Its prime position on the Atlantic coast, with its historic harbor, cobbled streets, and beautiful beaches, makes it worth a day trip.

 Where to stay in Bordeaux